JaimeSarrion/curso-react/README.md

 ## Functionalities

-What you can see in this projects:
+What can you find in these projects?
 - How components works
 - What kinds of components we have
 - React Basics (Base features, syntax and concepts)